John Nettles: Personal life

 Nettles married his first wife, Joyce Middleton, in 1967.
 Their daughter, Emma Martins, was born in 1970, and moved to Jersey with her father for Bergerac.
 She joined the States of Jersey Police, working with officers who met her father during the show's filming.
-After Nettles's divorce, Joyce became a casting director for Midsomer Murders.
+After the Nettleses' divorce in 1979, Joyce became a casting director for Midsomer Murders.

 Nettles married his second wife, Cathryn Sealey, in July 1995 in Evesham, Worcestershire.

 Honours

 Nettles was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours.

 Awards

+1996 - University of Wolverhampton.
+Honorary Master of Art was awarded to John Nettles.

-In 2006 he received an honorary doctorate from the University of Southampton, from which he had graduated.
+In 2006, he received an honorary doctorate from the University of Southampton, from which he had graduated.

 On 21 September 2012, Nettles was awarded an honorary doctorate by the University of Plymouth.
 He also agreed to be a patron of Devon charity The Mare and Foal Sanctuary in July 2014.